Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

 Approximate percentage of marks awarded by each assessment method*:

 *Calculated from compulsory and optional modules (where applicable) each year

-This course is accredited by the Institute of Biomedical Sciences (IBMS).
+The course is accredited by the Institute of Biomedical Science.

 Students who go on work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.